rebcabin/masr/specs.md

-At the top level, term multi-specs dispatch on values of the `::term` key, values like `::intent`, `::symbol`, `::unit`, etc. Defmethods for those values specify the required keys for entities that conform to the particular implementation of the multi-spec.
+At the top level, `::term` multi-specs dispatch on values of the `::term` key in entities, values like `::intent`, `::symbol`, `::unit`, etc.
+`Defmethods` for those values specify the remaining required keys for the particular entities conforming to the particular
+`defmethod`.

-Some defmethods like `::intent` are very simple, just checking that an instance like `'Local` or `'ReturnVar` inhabits a set of allowed intents.
+Some `defmethods` like `::intent` are simple, just checking that an instance like `'Local` or `'ReturnVar` inhabits a set of allowed intents.
-Others, like `::symbol`, have _nested multi-specs_
+Other `defmethods`, like `::symbol`, have _nested multi-specs_ that dispatch on _heads_, like
-that dispatch on _heads_, like `Variable` or `Program`.
-MASR handles nested multi-specs via some techniques shown below.
+`Variable` or `Program`.
+MASR handles nested multi-specs via techniques shown below.